 After you have defined resource groups, you can modify and delete the resource groups.
-You can change the failover policy of a resource group by specifying a new failover policy associated with that resource group, and you can add or delete resources to the existing resource group.
 Note, however, that since you cannot have a resource group online that does not contain any resources, FailSafe does not allow you to delete all resources from a resource group once the resource group is online.
 Likewise, FailSafe does not allow you to bring a resource group online if it has no resources.
 Also, resources must be added and deleted in atomic units; this means that resources which are interdependent must be added and deleted together.